run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Adding-Updating-and-Deleting-Admin-UI-Users.md

 ### Create User

 !!!
 Note
-    To be able to manipulate Users, you must have _Administrator_ access. if you do not have such access, please contact an administrator.
-The list of administrators is shown on the Users page (see below)
+    To be able to manipulate Users, you must have _Administrator_ access. if you do not have such access, please contact an Administrator.
+The list of Administrators is shown on the Users page (see below)

 *  Login to the Users area of the Run:AI Administration User interface at [https://app.run.ai/users](https://app.run.ai/users){target=_blank}.
 *  On the top right, select "Add New Users".